SashaD826/Portfolio/README.md

 # Data Analyst Portfolio, Oleksandr Detsyk
 ## About me
 Greetings!
 I am Oleksandr.
+A data analyst with experience in analytics and finance.
+I believe in having a wide spectrum of interconnected lattices of knowledge, which is why this portfolio features projects in Data Engineering, Data/BI Analysis, and Quantitative Analysis.
-A data analyst with experience in data analysis, analytics, and finance.
-This portfolio showcases my versatile expertise in data cleaning, data analysis, predictive modeling, financial forecasting, and data visualization, demonstrating my ability to transform raw data into meaningful, actionable insights.
-It features a collection of diverse projects that highlight my proficiency in uncovering critical business insights through meticulous data processing and strategic analysis.
-Each project reflects my skills in using various tools to create clear, impactful visualizations, track key performance indicators (KPIs), and develop simulations that improve business efficiency.
+It proves my proficiency in data cleaning, predictive modeling, and financial forecasting, demonstrating my ability to transform raw data into meaningful insights.
+Each project reflects my skills in tracking KPIs, creating impactful visualizations, and developing simulations that improve business efficiency.

 ## Technical skills
 - SQL